Folr/SDK-API-Documentation/sdk-api.md

  - **created_at** : the date and time that the location was captured, always at the UTC+0 timezone.
 This is included to allow comparison of location logs taken in different time zones.
  - **address** : the street address of the logged location.
  - **accuracy** : the accuracy of the logged location, in metres.
- - **speed** : the approximate speed, in metres per second, that the device was moving when location was logged.
+ - **speed** : the speed, in metres per second, that the device was travelling when location was logged.
  - **duration** : the number of minutes that the device was at this location.
  - **battery_level** : the battery level of the device when the location was logged.
  - **zones** : an array of zones that this logged location falls into.